- Business & Workforce Center

 COVID-19 Information & Resources

-With the reopening of County buildings on June 1, 2020, and because of the continuing restrictions around the number of individuals who can gather in one area, most services will continue to be provided virtually through the appointment system on the website and/or through the phone system.
+With county buildings open and because of the continuing restrictions around the number of individuals who can gather in one area, most services will continue to be provided virtually through the appointment system on the website and/or through the phone system.

-On Mondays – Thursdays from 9:00 a.m. – 3:00 p.m., limited on-site services will be provided such as computers, phones and copy machines.
+UPDATE: The Resource Room (formally Career Center) at the Laramie Building will be changing their hours to 9:00 am to 1:00 pm Monday - Thursday starting Monday, October 5, 2020.
+Limited on-site services will be provided such as computers, phones and copy machines.
 Social distancing guidelines will be followed and wearing a face covering while visiting any county facility is strongly encouraged.